mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 # Customize It!<a name="customizeit"/>
 This brief guide intends to give a high level idea of how this Anypoint Template is built and how you can change it according to your needs.
-As mule applications are based on XML files, this page will be organized by describing all the XML that conform the Anypoint Template.
+As Mule applications are based on XML files, this page is organized by describing all the XML that conform the Anypoint Template.
-Of course more files will be found such as Test Classes and [Mule Application Files](http://www.mulesoft.org/documentation/display/current/Application+Format), but to keep it simple we will focus on the XMLs.
+Of course more files can be found such as test classes and Mule application files, but to keep it simple, we focus on the XMLs.

-Here is a list of the main XML files you'll find in this application:
+Here is a list of the main XML files you can find in this application:

 * [config.xml](#configxml)
 * [endpoints.xml](#endpointsxml)